How valuable is farmland?

 These above statistics from Stats Canada do not represent the number of acres of land within the Agriculture Land Reserve that is taken out of production for use by the oil and gas industry.
 Surface tenures, facilities, access roads and other oil and gas related activities are considered temporary; however, anyone dealing with these sites knows it is well beyond temporary in most cases.

 According to the Oil and Gas Commission: Total area of ALR in NEBC = 1,338,134 hectares and the total area of ALR in the Peace River Block = 934,246 hectares.
 As of May 31, 2011 the total surface land area occupied by oil and gas activity in the ALR in NEBC = 16,325 hectares and the total surface land area occupied by oil and gas activity in the ALR within the Peace River Block = 10,872 hectares.
 This area includes wells, facilities, access, miscellaneous uses permitted by OGC, however, this area does not include pipeline rights of way.

 Yes, we need industry and industry requires thousands of acres of farmland, but it must be done in a way to benefit future generations.
 Oil and gas activity is deemed as temporary, however power generated by the construction of this dam has a life span of 100 years.
 According to a statement by Premier Clark, this power will be used primarily by industry.
 Does this short term project justify flooding and destroying valuable farm land forever?

 Valuable farm land is being taken out of agriculture production every year.
 Can we afford to lose another 8000 acres that is capable of producing sweet corn, beans, squash, and zucchini for future generations?

-More information regarding Site C can be found at:
+More information on the Site C Dam

 ‘Keep the Peace River Valley, Say “No” to Site C Dam